 What is it?

-The lengthened wheelbase is a clue that this isn't just a re-skin of the old car, but an all-new platform.
+Introduced when the Mk2 replaced the Mk1, the lengthened wheelbase is a clue that this isn't just a re-skin of the old car, but an all-new platform.
 It's all about the usual reasons: to make it ride and handle better, roll along more quietly, crash more safely, embrace more technology.

 Your engine options consist of two diesels (badged D165 and D200), two petrols (P200 and P250) – all of which except the base diesel get a 48-volt mild hybrid system – and one plug-in hybrid (P300e), which offers up to 39 miles of all electric range.
 Full details over on the Driving tab.